Paras-y/Item_buy/README.md

 Evaluation criteria:

 F1 score which is the harmonic mean of precision and recall.
-You are expected to predict using the data in the test.csv file and send the prediction in the format mentioned in sample_submission.csv.
+You are expected to predict using the data in the test.csv file.